 It was only a matter of time before NBCUniversal took another stab at direct-to-consumer streaming.
 The media giant’s less-than-stellar history isn’t very inspiring.
 SeeSo launched in 2017 as a streaming service focused on comedy but it only survived a year before being shut down.
-NBCUniversal was one of the original contributors to Hulu in 2007.
-Although successful, Hulu is now majority-owned by Disney.
+And even though NBCUniversal was one of the original contributors to Hulu way back in 2007, that popular streaming service is now majority-owned by Disney.

-With the growing success of Netflix and streaming platforms arriving from NBC’s traditional competitors CBS and Disney-owned ABC, NBCUniversal announced in 2019 that they would launch an NBC-centric streaming service.
+With the success of Netflix and arrival of streaming platforms from NBC’s traditional competitors, CBS and ABC, in 2019 NBCUniversal announced plans to launch an NBC-centric streaming service.
 “We’re going to unite the whole company behind it,” NBCUniversal CEO Steve Burke explained to Variety at the time.

 Peacock 60-Second Summary

 The streaming service gives people a choice between free access to 10,000+ hours of Peacock’s content or full access to the entire library, either with ads or without.
 Peacock hopes that its hybrid approach to streaming can leverage NBC’s advertising infrastructure to generate revenue in a way that other services can’t.

 Peacock draws on NBCUniversal’s library of hit shows like The Office, Law & Order SVU, and Chicago Fire.
 Premium subscribers (anyone with a paid account) get next-day access to all current shows airing on NBC and Bravo.
 There’s also a growing slate of Peacock original TV shows, like The Resort, Bel-Air and the latest iteration of Queer as Folk, as well as classics from the 60s through 90s, like The Munsters, Murder, She Wrote, and Quantum Leap.